mozilla-services/heka/docs/source/config/inputs/logstreamer.rst

 - delimiter_location (string): Only used for regexp parsers.
     - start - the regexp delimiter occurs at the start of a log line.
     - end - the regexp delimiter occurs at the end of the log line (default).
+- keep_truncated_messages (bool): Only used for token or regexp parsers.
+    Whether to keep first part of big message exceeding buffer size or just drop it (default).